Alobal123/diplomka/README.md

 *   Docker version 1.12 or higher ([Installation guide here](https://docs.docker.com/install/))
 *   NVIDIA Container Runtime for Docker ([Installation guide here](https://github.com/NVIDIA/nvidia-docker))

-And that is all!
 Each neural network is an independent Docker image and all its dependencies are installed when building the image.
 All code is written in python.

 ## Datasets Setup